0vatsa/lightweight-charts-for_sequential_data/README.md

 - `cd ..`

 Install typescript if you don't already have it
-- ` npm install -g typescript`
+- `npm install -g typescript`

 Compiling
 - `npm run tsc `

 Building
-- ` npm run rollup`
+- `npm run rollup`
-- ` npm run build`
+- `npm run build`

 ------------
-After this in the `./dist/` folder you should have a `lightweight-charts.standalone.development.js` file.
-This is the file we will be making all the changes to.
+After this in the `./dist/` folder you should have a `lightweight-charts.standalone.development.js` file, this is the file we will be making all the changes to.
 All line numbers mentioned here are for the version `4.2.1`, in other versions the line number may vary.

 - Locate the function `defaultTickMarkFormatter`, in the version I am using this is at `line 8125`, now in the last line of the function,